Pholisa/HambaApp/README.md

 # HambaApp
 Tourism Application

+NB!
+Admin account(Email: control@gmail.com
+              Password: Password1234)
+Sign up as a business owner to add a business/see the business UI.
+Registration application must first be approved by admin before able to login.

+Prerequisites
+1. Ensure Android Studio (latest updated version) has been installed.
+2. Recommended emulator:
+-	An android phone (Number 1 option)
+-	Pixel 3a API 34 (very limiting)

 Main Activity:

 Our main activity acts like the welcome page with two prominent buttons, one for logging in and the other for signing up.